jkendall327/dotnet-explanations/coredocs/async-await.md

         }
 ```

 We can now 'call' the `async` event handler by invoking an event in synchronous code.
-This works because events are inherently async.
-This approach only really works for 'fire-and-forget' scenarios.
+Making the event-handler for a UI element (such as the user clicking on a button) return async void is a common pattern.

+## Making your own asynchronous functions
+The easiest way to write an async function is to use the methods in C#'s standard library which are already async, like `HttpClient`'s `GetAsync`.

+You may want to implement a 'true' async method of your own -- not just one that slots together methods pre-written by Microsoft.
+You should not attempt this.
+If you look at the source code for these methods, you will quickly find that it gets very complex and deals with raw calls out to the operating system.
+There is almost certainly a better way to solve your problem than to go down this road.

+### Task.Run()
+The `Task` class contains a static method, `Task.Run()`, which lets you basically make any method or lambda expression asynchronous.